Jilai01/CHE1147-Team-8/README.md

 2. The 'EAF_Supervised_Learning.ipynb' notebook contains code related to training and assessing the various SL models described in the final report.

 ## Setup
-For continuity with the other deliverables and lessons in CHE1147, the code runs in the CHE1147 environment.
+For continuity with the other deliverables and lessons in CHE1147, the code runs in an environment based on the CHE1147 environment, and modified for this project.
 (CHE1147 Repo: https://github.com/AI4ChemS/CHE1147/tree/main)

 Reproduce: